TV SERIES WRITING

 JASON GANZEL

-Portfolio- TV showrunner, co-executive producer, and writer with 25 years in the industry.
+Portfolio- TV writer and co-executive producer with 25 years in the industry.

-- Spent seven years writing for Desperate Housewives and contributed to Graceland, Queen of the South, Grey’s Anatomy, Dynasty, and Naomi.
+- Spent seven years writing for Desperate Housewives and continued writing on shows like Grey’s Anatomy, Graceland, Queen of the South, Dynasty, and Naomi.

-- Currently developing the HBO documentary Fosters, sports drama Broken Rim with Matt Barnes and Kevin Garnett, Findlay Prep with Peter Dinklage and Carmelo Anthony, and IMG Academy with Untitled.
+- Has multiple projects in development: the HBO documentary Fosters, sports drama Broken Rim with Matt Barnes and Kevin Garnett, Findlay Prep with Peter Dinklage and Carmelo Anthony, and IMG Academy with Untitled.

-- Showrunning Soul and Fury, a project with Debbie Allen and Terrence Howard.
+- Served as showrunner for Soul and Fury, a project with Debbie Allen and Terrence Howard.

 - Instructor introduction